Bruno Bertinato: Breakthrough

 Bertinato returned to Venezia for the 2021–22 season, and made his debut for the club on 15 August of that year, in a 1–1 Coppa Italia home draw (8–7 penalty win) against Frosinone.
 However, he spent the entire Serie A season as a third-choice behind Niki Mäenpää and Sergio Romero.

 On 25 June 2022, Bertinato signed a new one-year contract with Venezia with the option of a further year.
 He first appeared in the Serie B on 29 October, replacing field player Michael Svoboda in a 2–0 home loss to Ascoli as Jesse Joronen was sent off.

 Bertinato made his first league start for Venezia on 3 December 2022, in a 2–1 home win over Ternana where he was given the man-of-the-match award.
 On 14 September of the following year, he further extended his link until 2025, with an option for another two years.

 Portuguesa

 On 19 December 2024, Bertinato returned to his home country after nearly six years, signing for Portuguesa.
 Initially a backup to Rafael Santos in the 2025 Campeonato Paulista, he was a first-choice in the 2025 Série D.

-Loan to Mirassol

 On 20 August 2025, Bertinato was loaned out to Série A side Mirassol until December.
+He returned to his parent club on 22 November, after failing to appear in a single matchday squad.

+An undisputed first-choice upon returning, Bertinato agreed to leave Lusa in August 2026, after 27 appearances in the season.

+Palmeiras

+On 25 August 2026, Bertinato was announced at Palmeiras in the top tier, on a contract until the end of the year.